 All of the students had a rewarding day and we are looking forward to next year’s Careers Fair at Notre Dame.
 We also hope to see some familiar faces when conducting the interviews for the apprenticeships this year.

-For more information about Notre Dame Sixth Form College or Legal Apprenticeships contact Fallon O’Mahony by emailing email@example.com, or calling 0113 368 7821.
+For more information about Notre Dame Sixth Form College or Legal Apprenticeships contact Fallon O’Mahony by emailing firstname.lastname@example.org, or calling 0113 368 7821.
 You can also visit our Careers pages for ore information on working at Lyons davidson.

 Posted on Mar 9th, 2017 by Lyons Davidson